henri/installpkg/README.md

 Download the latest version (a compiled package installer) via the following URL : http://www.lucid.systems/download/installpkg

 InstallPKG is a wrapper to the 'installer' tool on Mac OS X systems.
 The functionality is focused on allowing you to quickly and easily install multiple packages to the current boot drive.
-InstallPKG is released under the GNU GPL licence.
+InstallPKG is released under the [GNU GPL licence][8].

 OS 10.11 (El Capitan) rootless note.
 Version 0.2.0 of installpkg is the first version which is compatible with 10.11 systems which have rootless mode enabled.
   * [Additional details regrding rootless mode on Mac OS 10.11][6]